The Impact of Large Language Models (LLMs) on Code Review Process: Study Setup

-To ensure the reliability of our heuristics, two authors independently examined 200 randomly chosen PRs by carefully reviewing the labels generated during the execution of the heuristics.
-They then discussed unambiguous cases where the labeling was unclear to reach an agreement, such as whether the PR used GPT as an assistant.
+To ensure the reliability of our heuristics, two authors independently examined the labeling on the 450 PRs by carefully reviewing the labels generated during the execution of the heuristics.
 In the final step, the heuristics were adjusted and reapplied to improve accuracy and consistency.
 We performed three rounds of refinement/reapply until we obtained an accuracy of 95\% as an acceptable agreement score in the labeling of PRs.
+Table~\ref{tab:frequency_pattern_pr_percetage} in the appendix presents the increase in accuracy as more heuristics were refined.